By Margie Plunkett and Tim Pallesen

 Resident Bill McCauley said he had been good friends with the owner of the home at 740 N. Ocean Blvd. that apparently was purchased by local attorney Michael Weiner for the Caron Foundation.

 “Rick was a great neighbor,” McCauley said, noting he died last year of cancer.
 Caron plans 48 or more different tenants each year, McCauley said.
 “How can I have a neighborhood relationship with 48 different strangers?”

 The possibility of a lawsuit blanketed discussion at both government meetings, from note of previous Boca Raton litigation that has guided Delray Beach policy over concerns of potential suits from neighbors or sober home operators.

-In that vein, attorney Weiner brought a court reporter and videographer to record the Dec.
+In that vein, attorney Weiner had a court reporter and videographer at the Dec.
 19 Planning and Zoning meeting.

 Residents urged officials not to be swayed by the threat of a lawsuit.

 “There are going to be lawsuits no matter what,” said resident and lawyer Scott Richman, explaining that the board’s actions shouldn’t be formulated merely to avoid a suit.
 “First thing: You need to protect the citizens.”

 Warned Caron’s Rothermel: other cities have lost lawsuits when they opposed similar requests for sober houses in residential neighborhoods.